CodePartnersMD/MD301-guide/curriculum/03-flexbox-templating/LAB.md

 #### How are we implementing it?

 - Refactor your CSS to use Flexbox instead of floats.
+You are welcome to use a combination of floats and Flexbox, as you see fit.

 ### Feature 4: Sort the images